View Betty Rainieri's Obituary on Ohio.com and share memories

 She and John founded three golf courses; Paradise Lake, Suffield Springs, and Raintree C.C.
 Betty moved to Green where she and her husband spent 28 years as residents in the Raintree Community.
 Betty was proud of what Green turned out to be from a township to a city in a short time.

-Preceded in death by her mother, Rose Jeffers; father, Versal Poling and brother, Graydon Poling.
+Preceded in death by her mother, Rose Jeffers; father, Virgil Poling; brother, Graydon Poling, niece, Patty Poling; brothers-in-law, Michael Rainieri, Anthony Rainieri, and sister-in-law, Margaret Mowery.